-- (1) Represents 12 months' continuation of Mr. Ryu's base salary and payment of 1 times his target annual bonus opportunity. - (2) Represents 1.5 times the sum of Mr. Ryu's base salary and target annual bonus opportunity. - (3) Represents the value of the acceleration of 100% of Mr. Ryu's unvested RSUs and stock options, based on the closing price of our common stock as reported on the NYSE on July 31, 2014, which was \$40.50. - (4) Represents 12 months of payment of COBRA premiums for Mr. Ryu. - (5) Represents 18 months of payment of COBRA premiums for Mr. Ryu. - (6) Represents 6 months' continuation of the executive's base salary and payment of 0.5 times the executive's target annual bonus opportunity. - (7) Represents one times the sum of the executive's base salary and target annual bonus opportunity. - (8) Represents the value of the acceleration of the portion of the executive's RSUs and options that would have vested if the executive had provided an additional 12 months of service, based on the closing price of our common stock as reported on the NYSE on July 31, 2014, which was \$40.50. - (9) Represents 6 months of payment of COBRA premiums for the executive. - (10) Represents 12 months of payment of COBRA premiums for the executive. - (11) Represents the value of the acceleration of (i) 100% of Ms. Hung's unvested option awards and RSUs granted prior to December 31, 2012 and (ii) with respect to all other unvested option award and RSUs held by Ms. Hung, the portion of Ms. Hung's RSUs and options that would have vested if Ms. Hung had provided an additional 12 months of service, based on the closing price of our common stock as reported on the NYSE on July 31, 2014, which was \$40.50. - (12) Represents 6 months' continuation of Mr. Polelle 's base salary. - (13) Represents 3 months' continuation of Mr. Roza's base salary. - (14) Represents 0.5 times the sum of Mr. Roza's base salary and target annual commission opportunity. - (15) Eligible for 6 months of COBRA premiums, but does not participate in Company's health plan.
+- (1) Represents 12 months' continuation of Mr. Ryu's base salary and payment of 1 times his target annual bonus opportunity. - (2) Represents 1.5 times the sum of Mr. Ryu's base salary and target annual bonus opportunity. - (3) Represents the value of the acceleration of vesting of 100% of Mr. Ryu's unvested RSUs and stock options, based on the closing price of our common stock as reported on the NYSE on July 31, 2015, which was \$59.05. - (4) Represents 12 months of payment of COBRA premiums for Mr. Ryu. - (5) Represents 18 months of payment of COBRA premiums for Mr. Ryu. - (6) Represents 6 months' continuation of the executive's base salary and payment of 10 weeks' base salary (equal to two weeks' base salary as in-lieu of notice payment and 2 weeks' base salary per year of service). - (7) Represents one times the sum of the executive's base salary and target annual bonus opportunity. - (8) Represents the value of the acceleration of 100% of vesting of the executive's unvested RSUs and stock options, based on the closing price of our common stock as reported on the NYSE on July 31, 2015, which was \$59.05. - (9) Represents 26, 28, 0, 36 and 36 weeks of payment of COBRA premiums for Mr. Hart, Mr. Kheirolomoom, Mr. Roza, Ms. Blasing and Ms. Hung, respectively.
+Since Mr. Roza does not participate in the Company's health insurance plan, he will receive 0 weeks of payment of COBRA premiums. - (10) Represents 12 months of payment of COBRA premiums for the executive.
+Since Mr. Roza does not participate in the Company's health insurance plan, he will receive 0 weeks of payment of COBRA premiums. - (11) Represents 6 months' continuation of the executive's base salary and payment of 2 weeks' base salary (equal to two weeks' base salary as in-lieu of notice payment). - (12) Represents 6 months' continuation of the executive's base salary and payment of 10 weeks' base salary (equal to two weeks' base salary as in-lieu of notice payment and 2 weeks' base salary per year of service, up to a maximum of 10 weeks' base salary). - (13) Represents 6 months' continuation of the executive's base salary and payment of 2 weeks' base salary (equal to two weeks' base salary as in-lieu of notice payment). - (14) Represents 6 months' continuation of the executive's base salary and payment of 4 weeks' base salary (equal to two weeks' base salary as in-lieu of notice payment and 2 weeks' base salary per year of service). - (15) Ms. Blasing resigned from the CFO position during fiscal year 2015 and was not paid any severance upon her departure.
+Although Ms. Blasing resigned from the CFO position on March 5, 2015, she continued to be employed by and provide services to the Company during a transition period that ended September 30, 2015.